 Desktop vs on-site equipment appraisal: which do you need?

 A desktop appraisal develops an opinion of value from the asset list, photographs and documentation you provide, with no in-person visit.
 An on-site appraisal adds a physical inspection of the equipment.
 Both can be fully USPAP-compliant.
-On-site is warranted when condition, configuration or verification drive the number, or when the file will face heavy scrutiny.
-Desktop is faster and works when reliable documentation exists and the assignment allows it.
-The intended use and the assets decide; the appraiser states the scope and any assumptions in the report.
+Choose on-site when condition, configuration or verification drives the number, or when the report will face hard review (litigation, the IRS, a large credit).
+Choose desktop when reliable documentation exists and the intended use accepts that scope.
+Lukes & Lukes is an independent machinery and equipment appraisal firm; a NEBB-certified Machinery & Equipment Appraiser (CMEA) sets the scope and states every assumption in the report.

 What is a desktop appraisal?